feathersjs/feathers/index.md

   .listen(3000);
 ```

 And just like this we have a full REST and real-time Todo API that stores its data into MongoDB in just 16 lines of code!
+We will continue using MongoDB so we don't need our example `todos.js` service anymore.

 ## Validation and processing

-The next important step in is validating and processing our data.
-With the MongoDB service functionality already implemented we have two options to extend the basic functionality.
+The next step is validating and processing our data.
+With the MongoDB service already implemented we have two options to extend its functionality.

 ### Service Extension

 *feathers-mongodb* uses the ES5 inheritance library [Uberproto](https://github.com/daffl/uberproto).
-This allows us to `extend` the original object returned by the call to `mongodb(options)` and overwrite the existing implementation of `create` to process the Todo data and then pass it to the original method.
-This way we can also easily add our own functionality to the service.
+This allows us to `extend` the original object returned by the call to `mongodb(options)` and overwrite the existing implementation of `create` to process the Todo data and then pass it to the original (`_super`) method.
+This way we can also easily add our own methods to the service.

 ```js
 var todoService = mongodb({